pirica/adult-pay-sites/README.md

 ## Content of repo:
 - Helixstudios addon: Full operative (you need a premium acount in Helixstudios.net)
-- Filesmonster addon: Actually just for test propouses, interface functional but just play or download one free to use vídeo. (beta version.
-Addon Filesmonster.com for Kodi only interface without oficial API yet (avaliable soon)
+- Filesmonster addon: Full operative except search (avaliable soon)

 # How to install an Addon from this repo in Kodi: